DevXHQ/.github/README.md

-# .github
+# DevX README

-DevX HQ ReadMe
+This is the README for the DevX organization.